 - Build FI strategies for clients and customers, and present it eloquently in a manner that is lucid and graspable for novice audiences.

 - Interpret economic views of the firm and construct minimum variance strategies that align with the overall outlook of the firm.

 - Partner up with other research and investment teams to resolve analytics and data concerns.

 - Researching emerging markets and liaise with economists and other senior officers to develop strategies that are in line with the overall growth objectives of the firm.

 - Assist internal traders and sales teams and liaising with the institutional clients to work on their customized trading needs.

-- Publishing regularly the research reports with trade endorsements in fixed income and other OTC products.
+- We are regularly publishing the research reports with trade endorsements in fixed income and other OTC products.